 10. Quiffed Undercut

 This subtler disconnected style features a long top and medium-length sides.
 While it may not be the most daring haircut around, it is damn stylish.
 Paired with a textured quiff, the look takes on a preppy edge with a polished yet casual air.
-When styling, be sure to comb pomade through with fingers to ensure the look remains textural and unstructured.
+When styling, be sure to comb pomade through with your fingers to ensure the look remains textural and unstructured.

 11. Pompadour Undercut